lonycell/grafana.v7/docs/sources/features/datasources/prometheus.md

 # Prometheus data source

-Grafana includes built-in support for Prometheus.
+ThingSPIN includes built-in support for Prometheus.
 This topic explains options, variables, querying, and other options specific to the Prometheus data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to ThingSPIN.

 ## Prometheus settings